docker-library/docs/emqx/content.md

-# What is EMQ X ?
+# What is EMQX

-[EMQ X MQTT broker](https://www.emqx.io/) is a fully open source, highly scalable, highly available distributed MQTT messaging broker for IoT, M2M and Mobile applications that can handle tens of millions of concurrent clients.
+[EMQX MQTT broker](https://emqx.io/products/broker) is a fully open source, highly scalable, highly available distributed MQTT messaging broker for IoT, M2M and Mobile applications that can handle tens of millions of concurrent clients.

-Starting from 3.0 release, *EMQ X* broker fully supports MQTT V5.0 protocol specifications and backward compatible with MQTT V3.1 and V3.1.1, as well as other communication protocols such as MQTT-SN, CoAP, LwM2M, WebSocket and STOMP.
-The 3.0 release of the *EMQ X* broker can scaled to 10+ million concurrent MQTT connections on one cluster.
+Starting from 3.0 release, *EMQX* broker fully supports MQTT V5.0 protocol specifications and backward compatible with MQTT V3.1 and V3.1.1, as well as other communication protocols such as MQTT-SN, CoAP, LwM2M, WebSocket and STOMP.
+The 3.0 release of the *EMQX* broker can scaled to 10+ million concurrent MQTT connections on one cluster.

 %%LOGO%%

 # How to use this image

-### Run emqx
+### Run EMQX

 Execute some command under this docker image